jeron-diovis/kefir-store/docs/Stream.md

 Seed can be defined as Observable.
 If it is, the first value will be taken from it and used as seed.

 Because in most cases speaking about store we mean a state object with some data fields, by default seed will be set to empty object.

+### StreamInitializer

+The way to do some setup over created stream.
+Allows to create and initialize stream in a single expression.

+For `Stream` itself it does not have much sense, as the same can be done via just operators on observable.
+This is added mostly for working with further entities: [`Model`](/docs/Model.md) and [`Form`](/docs/Form.md).

 ### Reducer